1788-L

-1788-L is an electronic music producer.
+David Andrew Lunson (born 7 January 1988), known as 1788-L, is an American DJ, electronic music producer.
 He rose to fame in 2018 with a remix of Virtual Self's "Particle Arts" uploaded onto his SoundCloud account.
 Other releases following this include "Multiverse" (with 4AM) and a remix of Daft Punk's "Rinzler".

 Career

 On 26 January 2018, 1788-L uploaded his debut release, "Replica", on SoundCloud.
 A digital download release of his song was issued on 2 February 2018.
 On 9 February 2018 he released a remix of "Particle Arts" by Virtual Self.
 On 2 March 2018, a remix of Daft Punk's "Rinzler" (from Tron: Legacy) was released, and premiered on Dancing Astronaut.
 On 30 March 2018, a remix of "Radioactivity" by Kraftwerk was released on all platforms.
 His debut extended play, Sentience, which comprises four tracks was released on August 24, 2018, through Zeds Dead' label, Deadbeats.

-1788-L performed his first live show on July, 2018 in Los Angeles, California.
+1788-L performed his first live show in July 2018 in Los Angeles, California.

+In June 2023, he released a new track on Mau5trap called “XENOCLONE” from his debut album ALPHA+.